 If you ever need to take photos of a piece of film like this, you can always use your phone or tablet as a lightbox and just load up a blank page.
 Downside is it can end up capturing the LCD crystals or moire patterns though.

-A scene like mine is only fetching 700 Yen (£5) but they’re still great limited collectibles ^^
+A scene like the one I got here is only fetching 700 Yen (£5) but they're still great limited collectibles ^^

 As with previous Shinkai's works, there are English and Chinese (Simplified) subtitles with the main movie.

 The translations aren't "engrishy" but there are parts which could have used some notes like fansubs do but we'll come to that later.

 Box itself has some texture on it instead of being a smooth surface like previous LEs and the title is shiny too which kind of gives it a premium feel.

 Well, I guess it does cost 12,000 Yen (excluding sales tax) after all!

 It's also the biggest packaging yet out of all the previous limited editions.

 Probably the size you'd expect from a series boxset.